Geezer Butler: Early bands and Earth

+Black Sabbath (1969-1984, 1987, 1990-1994, 1997-2006, 2011-2017, 2025)

 Inspired by John Lennon, Butler played rhythm guitar in his pre-Sabbath days, including with The Rare Breed.
 When Sabbath was formed, Iommi made it clear that he did not want to play with another guitarist, so Butler moved to bass.
 According to Butler, "I'd never played bass until I was on stage at the first gig that we played.
 Borrowed the bass guitar off one of my friends and it only had three strings on it."
 Butler lists Jack Bruce of Cream as his biggest influence as a bassist.
 Iommi described Butler as being "from another planet" in the band's early days; he took LSD, wore Indian hippie dresses, and was very peaceful.
 At the time Black Sabbath was formed, Butler had been hired by a Birmingham steel company to train in the accounting department, and this business experience resulted in him managing the band's finances in the early days.

 In the summer of 1977, drummer Bill Ward visited Butler at his Worcestershire home to inform him he had been fired from Black Sabbath after a band meeting, telling him that Iommi and Osbourne questioned his commitment.
 Butler said he was "pissed off" yet relieved, and spent the following two or three weeks resting and getting healthy, not giving much thought to what he would do next.
 He then received a phone call from Ward inviting him to rehearsals which were starting the next day.
 Upon returning to the band, Butler says Iommi and Osbourne both denied any involvement in his firing, with Ward claiming he had merely been the messenger.
 He says he was never offered an explanation.
 The event changed Butler's attitude towards Black Sabbath and he was never able to completely trust his bandmates again, saying "a little bit of me died back then".
 He has said that he did not really want to return but did so only because he had nothing else going on musically.